Willh76/Bookify/README.md

 ### Queries
 - IQuery Enforces a type of result to have either success or failure

 ## Infrastructure Layer

 ## Presentation Layer

+# Authentication and Authorization
+Authentication verifies who you are, while authorization determines what you’re allowed to do.

 ## Authentication
+Authentication is the process of verifying who a user is.

 ## Authorization
 ### Role Based Authorization